Transformation Driven Visual Reasoning: The TRANCE Dataset

 \subsection{Evaluation Metrics}

 For the single-step transformation setting, i.e.~Basic, the answer is unique.
 Therefore, we can evaluate the performance by directly comparing the prediction with the reference transformation, which is also the ground-truth transformation.
 Specifically in this paper, we consider two types of accuracy.
 The first one is fine-grained accuracy corresponds to three elements in transformation triplet, including object accuracy, attribute accuracy, and value accuracy, denoted as {\em ObjAcc}, {\em AttrAcc}, and {\em ValAcc} respectively.
-The other one is the overall accuracy, which only counts for the absolutely correct transformation triplets, denoted as {\em Acc}.
+The other one is the overall accuracy, which only counts the absolutely correct transformation triplets, denoted as {\em Acc}.

 For multi-step transformation settings, i.e~Event and View, it is not suitable to use the above evaluation metrics, because the answers may not be unique.
-To tackle this problem, we propose to evaluate the predicted atomic transformation sequence by checking whether it could reproduce the same final state as the reference transformation.
-Specifically, we first obtain the predicted final state $\hat{S}'$ by applying the predicted transformation $\hat{T}$ to the initial state $S$, i.e.~$S \times \hat{T} \rightarrow \hat{S'}$.
+Therefore, the predicting atomic transformation sequence is evaluated by checking whether it could reproduce the same final state as the reference transformation.
+Specifically, we first obtain the corresponding final state $\hat{S}'$ by applying the predicting transformation $\hat{T}$ to the initial state $S$, i.e.~$S \times \hat{T} \rightarrow \hat{S'}$.
 Then a {\em distance} is computed by counting the attribute level difference between $\hat{S'}$ and the ground-truth final state $S'$.
-To eliminate the influence of different transformation length, we propose to normalize the above distance by the length of the reference transformation to get a {\em normalized distance}.
+To eliminate the influence of different transformation lengths on distance, we normalize it by the length of the reference transformation to get a {\em normalized distance}.
 Averaging these two metrics on all samples, we obtain {\em AD} and {\em AND}.
-We further consider the portion of correct ones, i.e.~the distance equals to zero, as the overall accuracy, denoted as {\em Acc}.
-To see whether all atomic transformations are found without considering the order, we omit all constraints such as no overlapping to compute the loose accuracy, which denotes as {\em LAcc}.
-And to measure the ability to assign the right order when all atomic transformations have been found, the error of order $EO = (LAcc - Acc) / LAcc$ is considered.
+We further consider the overall accuracy denoted as {\em Acc} when the distance equals to zero.
+In addition, we are interested to see without considering the order, whether all atomic transformations are found, by omitting all constraints such as no overlapping to compute the loose accuracy, which denotes as {\em LAcc}.
+At last, to measure the ability of assigning the right order when all atomic transformations have been found, the error of order $EO = (LAcc - Acc) / LAcc$ is computed.
 In summary, five evaluation metrics are used in multi-step transformation settings, i.e.~{\em AD}, {\em AND}, {\em LAcc}, {\em Acc}, and {\em EO}.